femi-ologunwa/-4-accordion/README.md

 };
 ```

-### Others...

--  fetching data from a file
+2. fetching data from a file.

--  implement toggle functionality depending on a state value.
+3. implement toggle functionality depending on a state value.

-   -implement the use of react icons
--  using spread operator to pass properties of an object (from data file) as props to a component
+4. using spread operator to pass properties of an object (from data file) as props to a component